SebastianVelasco/CS362-004-U2018/projects/velascse/README.md

-Sebastian Velasco
+Sebastian Velasco\n
-This is my assignment 2
+This is my assignment 2\n
-Refactored code is implemented within dominion.c and dominion.h
+Refactored code is implemented within dominion.c and dominion.h\n